S-tink77/ShineOn.github.io/README.md

-# This a a website dedicated to Kednra Guinan and her Shine On organization in memory of Tim Guinan.
+# This a a website dedicated to Kendra Guinan and her Shine On organization in memory of Tim Guinan.
 # Made by Sam Tinkham